-(So., Issaquah, Wash) made four 3-pointers on her way to a career-high 20 points.
+(Jr., Issaquah, Wash.) made four 3-pointers on her way to a career-high 20 points.

 Pacific Lutheran's all-star Samantha Potter had a team-high points to go along with 13 rebounds, and fellow senior Katelyn Smith contributed another double-double with 12 points and 14 rebounds.

 Shooting better than 50 percent from the floor and nearly 90 percent from the stripe, Linfield built a sizeable lead through the first 20 minutes of action.
 The Wildcats shot lights-out from 3-point range, knocking down 7-of-10 attempts, including three alone from Gibson.

 The ‘Cats committed eight turnovers over the first 9½ minutes, but stayed ahead by limiting the Lutes to just two field goals – out of 18 attempts – up until the first timeout at the 10:39 mark of the opening period.
 After Riley Graham (Jr., Scio, Ore.) opened up the scoring for both teams with a 3-point make, Pacific Lutheran scored the next seven points for a 7-3 lead.

 Then it was Linfield's turn.
 Katelyn Henson knocked in a jumper in the paint, sparking Linfield to a 14-0 run that gained the home team a 17-7 advantage.